 "An abundance of information has now accumulated concerning the neurobiological mechanisms of acupuncture, in relation to both neural pathways and neurotransmitters/hormonal factors that mediate autonomic regulation, pain relief and other therapeutics."

 Some scientists explain acupuncture and acupressure through neurobiology, seeing the acupoints as specific positions where the muscles and nerves can be stimulated to bring about benefit to the muscular , immune , cardiovascular and autonomic nerve systems , as well as blood flow .

-Rin Spine Center's friendly reception staff are on hand to get you set up for your session in a matter of minutes.
+During your first visit to Rin Spine Center's Hong Kong clinic, you'll be met by friendly reception staff who are on hand to get you set up for your session in a matter of minutes.

 Here's a guide to what you can expect from your first visit:

 The doctor will conduct a hands-on examination, applying pressure to various parts of the body, in order to identify the nature of your condition/s.
 Be prepared to receive physical contact in a range of areas, as the source of symptoms is often away from the area of discomfort.

 Depending on the nature of your condition/s, the practitioner may recommend either acupuncture, acupressure or a mixture of the two.

 Rest assured that you won't undergo any procedure you feel uncomfortable with - so don't worry if, for example, you're not keen on needles.

 Chinese herbal medicine